actasalways/Basic-Web3-Project-Hardhat-and-Tailwind/README.md

 Login with metamask and transfers desired amount of eth to another ethereum address

-- Used technologys;
+Used technologys;
--- React (Front-end framework)
+- React (Front-end framework)
---Tailwind (CSS Framework)
+- Tailwind (CSS Framework)
--- Ropsten Test Network (for test ethereum network)
+- Ropsten Test Network (for test ethereum network)
--- Giphy (Gif platform)
+- Giphy (Gif platform)
--- Hardhat (Development Environment)
+- Hardhat (Development Environment)

 ## What is Tailwind
 Tailwind CSS is the only framework that I've seen scale on large teams.
 It’s easy to customize, adapts to any design, and the build size is tiny.